telamon/hyper-simulator/README.md

 The project arose as an alternative to organize 30 people to run `your_application@version` and ask them to shout when the desired objective is reached. :)

-Anyway, let me know if you give it a test-run, I've only used it to debug scaling issues in my own apps so far.
+Anyway, let me know if you give it a test-run.

 P.S.
 The `storage` is convenient `random-access-file` wrapper that subpaths everything as `$PWD/.hypersim_cache/${peer.id}/${requested_path}`, the `_cache` folder gets deleted before and after each run.